rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 NOTE: _**We need to specify what commands need to run when make apply fails.
 When make apply inevatably fails we need a list of commands that the user can run to get back to a clean starting point. **_

 Because OpenStack resources aren’t always available when requested, don’t panic if an error occurs while the _make apply_ or _make provision_ commands execute.
 Just run the command again.
+_**How do you distinguish between good and bad errors?**_

 ## Set up bosh deployment
 Follow the instructions from this document: https://github.com/trustedanalytics/platform-wiki/wiki/Platform-Deployment-Procedure:-bosh-deployment